 This should really be number one.
-The best defense against taking things personally is having a strong sense of self-esteem.
+The best defense against taking things personally is having a solid sense of self-esteem.
 When you feel good about yourself and confident in your actions, you don’t question everything constantly.
 Even when things do go wrong, there’s often a healthy reaction when you’re feeling strong and confident.

 7. Never stoop to anyone’s level

 OK, from to time things happen that suck.
 Maybe they are meant to offend, maybe someone was just thoughtless, but nevertheless, feelings are hurt.
 This is the time to keep your head up and lose the desire for payback.
 The best revenge is a good life, not responding to the bad actions of another person.
 When someone means to hurt your feelings, put your head up and move on.
-You’ll be the better for it.
+You’ll be better for it.